 He looked at Robert and I and asked, “Did you guys hike today?”
 “Yeah,” Robert replied, “We started at 3:00am in Palm Springs.
 It was incredible.”
 As Robert recounted the hardships we endured that day on our way to the summit and back, the guy grinned, starry-eyed.
 It was obvious from the look on his face that he wanted to be out there with us that day.
 The little boy inside him craved adventure like a drug.
 No matter what nationality or social status a man is, he longs for hardship, connection with other men, and glory – the satisfaction of achieving something great.

 No matter what nationality or social status a man is, he longs for hardship, connection with other men, and glory – the satisfaction of achieving something great.

 Even when we have become domesticated by sedentary jobs and urban lifestyles, something inside of us all longs for adventure.
 I am reminded of Shackleton’s famous ad for his polar voyage.
 Even though we know this ad is apocryphal, it taps into the inner longings of all of us…

 After the tram ride down, we got an Uber back to our cars.
 On the way back, I was so tired that I actually had trouble keeping my car in the lane.
 It was pretty windy but I can’t use that as an excuse.
 I was just so tired.
 In fact, I was fabricating a good story I would tell the CHP if one of them pulled me over.
 I got home about 8:00pm, and got a message that Christine had made it off the trail.
+We did Cactus to Clouds.
 All was right with the world.